webrcade/webrcade/README.md

 ## What is (and is not) webЯcade?

-The following lists attempt to further describe webЯcade in terms of its primary focus versus those items that are not a direct focus.
+The following lists further describe webЯcade in terms of its focus.

 **Primary focus:**